As we continue to flesh out the video content for Play With Your Music, I put together this series on rhythm.

 Turntablists use record players to play records in ways they weren’t meant to be played.
 By speeding up, slowing down and reversing the record under the needle, a whole universe of new sounds becomes possible.
 The record player as musical instrument is still in its early stages of development.
 DJs already invented the instrumental sound of hip-hop.
 I wonder what else they have coming.

-The most-sampled album in history is probably James Brown’s compilation In The Jungle Groove.
-It includes the original “Funky Drummer Parts One And Two” along with a sampling-friendly remix.
+It includes the original recording of “Funky Drummer Parts One And Two” along with a sampling-friendly remix.
 It also includes some other much-loved funk tracks.
-None of them have been sampled as heavily as “Funky Drummer” but there are some contenders.
+None of them have been sampled as heavily as “Funky Drummer”, but there are some contenders.

 The compilation is named for a breakdown section that appears in “Give It Up or Turnit a Loose.”
 James Brown quiets the band down to handclaps, footstomps and congas played by Johnny Griggs.
 Continue reading